felixs8/vibe-coding-template/project-management/guidelines.md

 # Vibe Coding Guidelines

-This document describes how a human **vibe coder** works together with AI agents to create a software product in a structured but lightweight way.
+This document describes how a human **vibe coder** works together with AI agents to create a software product using a quality-focused, structured approach that prevents the productivity losses common in unstructured development.
 The method is built around a small set of **artifacts**—shared documents in the repository that guide and record the process.
 Artifacts evolve as the project evolves, and they keep knowledge available to all agents and contributors.

 ## Purpose of the Artifacts